scaljeri/di-xxl/README.md

       $> di -d -c tsc -b ./src -i 'frontend,shared' -e 'Foo,Bar' frontend/main.ts -- -p tsconfig-frontend.json

-Note that the `-c` has an argument now, `tsc`.
-It will run that command and append verything after `--` which gives

-    tsc -p tsconfig-frontend.json

-Also note that `di` creates a new file called `frontend/main-di.ts` which you might want to add to `.gitignore`
+It might be useful to add the file created by `di` to your `.gitignore` file!

 ### More information
 A lot more advanced use-cases are available inside the [unit test](https://github.com/scaljeri/javascript-dependency-injection/blob/master/test/di.spec.js) files.